Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 * Soft links to include a program in the path are created under `~/.local/bin` which is a directory that is assured to be in the PATH
 * Files or folders created as root need to change their permissions and also its group and owner to the `${SUDO_USER}` using chgrp and chown
 * console features are not installed directly in bashrc; instead use the structure provided by the customizer using .bash_functions
+* Code lines length is 120 maximum.
+Lines with more characters need to be split in many.
+Some exceptions may apply, for example when defining vars that contain links.

 #### Behavioural
 * Each feature is expected to be executed with certain permissions (root / normal user).
 So the script will skip a feature that needs to be installed with different permissions from the ones that currently has.